 A cost benefit analysis (CBA) of the options has been undertaken with high, medium, and low hydrogen and biomethane scenarios.
-The high scenario has been summarised in table 1-1 above, with the other scenarios described within the main body of the report.
-The results indicate that Option A, Working Within the Existing Frameworks, has the lowest £/tonne of CO2e abated due to the minimal investment required in system and regulatory changes.
+The High scenario has been summarised here, with the other scenarios described within the main body of the report.
+The results indicate that Option A, Working Within the Existing Frameworks, has the lowest £/tonne of CO_2e abated due to the minimal investment required in system and regulatory changes.
 This is closely followed by Option C, Online CV Modelling, and then Option B, Embedded Zone Charging.
 Options D and E are more expensive due to higher capital costs of installing significant numbers of CV measurement within the network.